ESMValGroup/ESMValTool/doc/sphinx/source/recipes/droughts/recipe_spei.rst

 spei.R
 ------

+The Standardized Precipitation-Evapotranspiration Index (SPEI) is calculated by fitting a probability distribution to the accumulated water budget (pr-PET) for each grid cell and month of the year.
+The accumulation period is configurable using the ``smooth_month`` setting.
+The PDF is transformed to a normal distribution.
+Based on given percentiles, index values from -2 (extreme droughts) to 2 (extreme wet spells) are assigned.
+The distribution used to fit the water budget can be configured through the ``distribution`` setting.
+The required PET can be provided by setting the pet.R diagnostic as an ancestor or adding an ``evspsblpot`` variable.
+To use alternative variables (i.e. actual evapotranspiration) change the ``short_name`` setting accordingly.

     SPI is considered as a special case of the SPEI.
 Provide only precipitation as input variable or ancestor and set ``distribution="Gamma"``, to calculate SPI.